3DCoded/3MS/docs/instructions/config.md

 Select one of the three options in `gate_homing_endstop`, located in `mmu_parameters.cfg`.

+### Extruder Homing Endstop

+Happy Hare also needs a reference sensor inside the toolhead.
+You have two main options for this:

+- **extruder** Use the extruder entry sensor.
+- **none** Don't home inside the extruder.

+Select one of those options in `extruder_homing_endstop` in `mmu_parameters.cfg`.

+??? note "Advanced Options"
+    Happy Hare does support three additional advanced options for this endstop:

+    - **filament_compression** Use a sync-feedback sensor like TurtleNeck as a homing endstop
+    - **collision** Use StallGuard on the printer's extruder.
+    - **mmu_gear_touch** Use StallGuard on the 3MS's extruder.

+    Note that since I don't use these options, I won't be able to help much with these options.

+## Distances

+There are many key distances to set up in Happy Hare firmware.
+All the distance parameters are located in `mmu_parameters.cfg`.

 ### Homing Distance

-Next, configure the maximum distance Happy Hare should attempt to load filament to the homing sensor, before "giving up" and deciding that the spool is empty.
+Firstly, configure the maximum distance Happy Hare should attempt to load filament to the homing sensor, before "giving up" and deciding that the spool is empty.
 This should usually be ~150% the distance from your filament parking position to the sensor.

 !!! note
     If you use post-gear endstops (`mmu_gear`), this uses the `gate_preload_homing_max` parameter.